What Paint to Use on a Dresser

 Cheap Furniture Paint

+If Fusion Mineral is available in your local area (see if you have any Fusion Mineral Paint retailers in your area here), I would say that it’s the cheapest.
 It covers very well, which means that a little bit goes a long way.
 And it doesn’t require a primer or topcoat.
-It also comes in pints so you don’t end up with a lot of waste.
+It also comes in pints, so you don’t end up with a lot of waste.

-Now you know the best types of furniture paint, but what color is the best?
-Here is our list of popular painted furniture colors so you don’t have to go through so many color options.
+Now you know the best type of paint for a dresser, but what color is the best?
+Here is our list of popular painted furniture colors so you don’t have to go through so many options.
+Check out these dresser paint color ideas for more inspiration.

 I hope that helps you choose what paint to use on a dresser!
 If you have any questions, please leave a comment below!
 And as always, please share this post with others!